-Many types of natural disasters threaten Garland, including tornadoes, floods and flash floods, winter storms, drought and more.
-Other emergencies Garland citizens should learn about and be prepared for include pandemics, hazardous-materials incidents, and bioterrorism.
-Learn more information specific to our community such as severe weather, hazardous materials, and biological information.
+Many types of natural disasters threaten Ellis County, including tornadoes, floods and flash floods, winter storms, drought and more.
+Other emergencies Ellis County citizens should learn about and be prepared for include pandemics, hazardous-materials incidents, and bioterrorism.
 Learning about our community is the first step to being prepared.
+Learn more here.

 KNOW YOUR RESOURCES

 While potential threats are numerous, so are the resources for response.
 Knowing about those resources that are available to you could save your life.
 Learn more about disaster resources before beginning the next step in your journey to preparedness.